-Still, Keith became an effective proxy of my communication style and when the tenor their interactions changed, Stacey knew that I was the tranny (I’ll explain) behind the curtain and SHE DID NOT APPRECIATE IT.
+Still, Keith became an effective proxy of my communication style and when the tenor of their interactions changed, Stacey knew that I was behind him taking less shit and SHE DID NOT APPRECIATE IT.

 At first, I irritated her just by existing, but the longer I was around, the more I confounded her because she could never quite figure me out and never provoke me.
 Provoking people was her main talent, so it pained her, but she gave it a shot.

 I’m tall, short-haired and wear flashy makeup, so once we met, she cleverly started referring to me as the tranny.

 It was meant to upset me enough that I’d finally engage with her to defend myself and she could (lol) verbally eviscerate me and learn who was in charge.